felher/laminouter/README.md

 That said, to keep things simple, we had to make some serious concessions.
 If the following list describes you, Laminouter is made for you:

-1. I only care about scala 3
+1. I only care about scala 3 (we use a lot of the scala 3 macro machinery)
 2. I don't care about nesting routes
 3. I don't really care how my routes are represented in the URL
 4. I'm fine with History-API based routing and don't need fragment (`#`) based routing
+5. Your website is always at the top level of a domain, not under some path like 'site.com/app/...'

 Still here?
 Welcome to the I-Just-Dont-Care-Club then!